Christ is Our High Priest

 (Hebrews 6:13-20)

 However, to have such confidence, we must first have confidence in the one who made the promise.
-When God promised His servants a home in heaven, He did not just say “trust me.”
-He offers proof to you and me from His past dealings with men as evidence that His promises are sure.
+When God promised His servants a home in heaven, He did not just say, “Trust me.”
+He offered proof to you and me from His past dealings with men that His promises are sure.

-Promises, like the one to Abraham, were not just done for the person, they also established a record for us regarding the unchangeable of God’s purpose.
-Thus, by two unchangeable things – God’s purpose and who God is – coupled with the fact that it is impossible for God to lie (Titus 1:2), we are strongly encouraged to have confidence in an eternity in heaven (Proverbs 18:10).
+Promises, like the one to Abraham, were not just made for the person; they also established a record for us regarding the unchangeable of God’s purpose.
+Thus, by two unchangeable things – God’s purpose and who God is – coupled with the fact that God can't lie (Titus 1:2), we are strongly encouraged to have confidence in an eternity in heaven (Proverbs 18:10).